Clear Pyrex Third-Party Products

 Ice Bucket Inserts:

 Pyrex-lined ice buckets were advertised from the mid 1950s to the late 1960s.
 The insert itself has no model number, but it does say "2 Qt" on the bottom.
 Although its shape is similar to a bean pot, it has a smaller diameter, so they are not identical.
+Every set that uses this size came with metal lids rather than Pyrex lids.

 Numerous metal ware firms produced Pyrex-lined ice buckets, either in aluminum or with a variety of plated finishes, like silver or chrome.
 In advertising, they were also suggested as a thermal server for hot or cold foods.
-Some ice bucket inserts were combined with a candle-warmer instead, for use as a hot food server.
-Either way, metal lids were provided.

 The Pyrex insert often has a two-layered exterior coating, silver directly on the glass, and black covering the silver, which gives it a mirrored appearance from the inside.
 The coating is not necessarily water-proof, so if the ice bucket is disassembled and washed, the black and silver finishes will flake and dissolve very easily.